vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_with_firmware.rst

                ::

-                  qpm-cli --extract hexagon8.6 --version 8.6.05.2
+                  qsc-cli tool extract hexagon8.6 --version 8.6.05.2
-                  qpm-cli --extract hexagon8.7 --version 8.7.02.1
+                  qsc-cli tool extract hexagon8.7 --version 8.7.02.1
                   export HEXAGON_ROOT=$HOME/Qualcomm/HEXAGON_Tools
                   echo $HEXAGON_ROOT

             .. note:: Set the environment variable HEXAGON_ROOT to the path where the Hexagon SDK is installed.
-To change the install path when using ``qpm-cli``, see :ref:`Change the Hexagon tool install path <change_hex_tool_install_path>`.
+To change the install path when using ``qsc-cli``, see :ref:`Change the Hexagon tool install path <change_hex_tool_install_path>`.

          .. rubric:: Build DSP